shubham-k01/Team_Chaos-Churn_Predictor/README.md

 # Team_Chaos-Churn_Predictor
 Hackathon project of Aeravat 1.0 at SPIT

-This project predicts customer churn, which is the likelihood of a customer discontinuing their service or subscription.
+This project predicts customer churn of a telecom company, which is the likelihood of a customer discontinuing their service or subscription.
 By identifying customers at risk of churning, businesses can take proactive steps to retain them.

 Getting Started

 This project requires Python libraries commonly used for data science tasks.
-Refer to the requirements.txt file for a list of dependencies and install them using pip install -r requirements.txt.
+Refer to the requirements.txt file for a list of dependencies and install them using
+> pip install -r requirements.txt.

 Project Structure